FarronF/limerick-council-meetings/meetings/2023/11/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 17th October 2023.md

 have been addressed and added that Transport Infrastructure Ireland are in favour

-of cars slowing down at junctions instead of widening junctions.--- 4
+of cars slowing down at junctions instead of widening junctions.
+---
+4

  Councillor O’Donoghue asked if there was an alternative other than a grass verge